Marker Logo

 Erected 1995 by Friends of the Greenville Public Library.

 Topics and series.
 This historical marker is listed in this topic list: Education.
-In addition, it is included in the Carnegie Libraries series list.
+In addition, it is included in the Carnegie Libraries, and the National Register of Historic Places (NRHP) series lists.
 A significant historical year for this entry is 1905.

 Paid Advertisement